RESBOU/nginxCluster/readme.md

-Listen, its simple: receives connections from nginxClusterClient, edits nginx backend config, and reloads nginx
+we needed a dynamic nginx load balancer for clusters, and didn't want to pay for nginx plus this thing receives connections from nginxLoadBalancerClient, edits nginx backend config, and reloads nginx once the connection is dropped, it edits the nginx config again